 Ah, calligraphy ink, the art creator and clothes destroyer.
 Without the proper consistency, the ink sticks on the nib too much or slides right off.
 I have found that Speedball Super Black Calligraphy Ink is a great balance of fast drying and consistency.
 I personally bought it in bulk (up in the header image) as you get much better value and it will last for such a long time.

-4. Rhodia DotPad or Southworth Linen Paper
+4. Rhodia DotPad or HP Premium Choice Paper

 Example of Lettering with the Mentioned Tools